Montessori Adolescent Program (MAP)

 Students in MAP are involved in real work that connects the head and the hands.
 They study civilisation through its origins in agriculture, they form a real community and engage with the wider local communities regularly, they manage small businesses where sale of produce and products bring in the fundamental mechanics of society, production and exchange, on which economic life is based.
 MAP has a strong environmental and sustainability ethos and students regularly escape to the great outdoors as their classroom.
 The syllabus includes Self Expression (creative and physical), Maths, Language Arts (English and a foreign language), Occupations (Science and real work), Humanities (History, Geography, Economics) and Micro-Economy.
 The areas of study often overlap and integrate with each in the way real life blurs the boundaries between disciplines.

 MAP students are given plenty of scope to develop their independence and to take responsibility for their own education, with careful guidance from the qualified and skilled teaching team.
 Students set their own learn goals and are encouraged to follow their passions wherever feasible.
 As students are completely individual, structures are in place to provide the necessary support on an individual basis.
 Some students require a lot of structure and routine, some thrive on being given more freedom, flexibility and responsibility for self-direction.
-MAP is able to provide for the range of needs of students, with a consistent staffing ratio of 1:15 or better.

 Learning Approach in M.A.P.